amoeba25/FCC-Quote-Generator/README.md

 # Random Quote Generator

 This is part of FreeCodeCamp's front-end certification.
-The objective was to make a random quote generator.I made one which display's quotes of one of my favourite movies.
+The objective was to make a random quote generator.
+This project was made in React and fetches quotes from one of my favourite movies and displays them.

 Working link- https://codepen.io/amoeba_25/full/rNmBKdR